9 Ways a Document Management Policy Supports Earth Day

 8. Green partners: Partner with organizations that are committed to environmentally responsible practices.
 For example, your information security partner should have an environmental track record and provide a full range of security products and services including secure document destruction and recycling.
 A shredded paper recycling program should bale the shredded (confetti form) paper and then recycle it.

-9. Save trees: For every two consoles full of paper documents that is shredded and recycled, one tree is saved.
-Information security leader Shred-it provides its customers with an Environmental Certificate each year that shows sustainability efforts – and how many trees each organization has saved.
+9. Save trees: Information security leader Shred-it provides its customers with an Environmental Certificate each year that shows sustainability efforts – and how many trees each organization has saved.

 Do you have a protected workplace?
 Compare the old way of recycling paper documents with the secure document destruction process that is recommended for all organizations today.